 Runes 101: An Introduction to Runology and the Interpretation of Runic Inscriptions

-To commemorate Grimfrost's 10th anniversary, this is the fourth in the series of 12 monthly blog posts by acknowledged academics about their chosen Viking Age subject.
+To commemorate Grimfrost's 10th anniversary, this is the fourth in the series of blog posts by acknowledged academics about their chosen Viking Age subject.

 About the Author